 12. When you get close to Nogales, (about 45 miles after the Magdalena Toll Booth) you want to take the border crossing that is west of town.
 You need to watch for signs for this - you do not want to go through the center of town (Nogales Centro).

 13. Crossing the border back to the USA means waiting in line and going through the border station.
 You must produce all the passports for the people in the van.
 They may send you to secondary inspection and they can and may search the entire vehicle, trailer, contents and people.

 14. Do not transport the following back into the USA; Fresh fruits and veggies, meat, plants, animals, pieces of endangered species or marine mammals (like a vertebra or tooth) and of course illegal drugs.

 15. Any prescription medications must be in their original bottles with a doctors name and the patient's name clearly visible

 Driving in Mexico

 - Driving at night should be avoided.
-The roads are good.
+The roads are not good.